Enable and use Vulnerability Assessment for AWS

 Vulnerability Assessment for AWS must be enabled on Google Cloud at the organization level.

-1. Go to the Settings page in Security Command Center:
+1. Go to the Risk overview page in Security Command Center:

-2. Select the organization in which you need to enable Vulnerability Assessment for AWS.
-The Services tab of the Settings page opens.
+2. Select the organization you want to enable Vulnerability Assessment for AWS in.

-3. In the Vulnerability Assessment service card, click Manage Settings.
+4. In the Vulnerability Assessment card, click Manage Settings.
 The Vulnerability Assessment page opens.

-6. Under AWS connector, verify that the status displays AWS Connector added.
+7. In the AWS connector section, verify that the status displays AWS Connector added.
 If the status displays No AWS connector added, click Add AWS connector.
 Complete the steps in Connect to AWS for vulnerability detection and risk assessment before you go to the next step.

-8. Under Scan settings, click Download CloudFormation template.
+9. In the Scan settings section, click Download CloudFormation template.
 A JSON template downloads to your workstation.
 You need to deploy the template in each AWS account that you need to scan for vulnerabilities.

 Customize scan settings for AWS compute and storage